 Origin and Influence of the Thoroughbred Horse.
 By W. RIDGEWAY, Disney Professor of Archæology in the University of Cambridge.
 Cambridge Biological Series.
-12s.
-6d. net.
+125. 6d. net.

-When we take up a book by Professor Ridgeway, we expect to find him maintaining a thesis, paradoxical perhaps, but at any rate supported by immense learning and research, by an accumulation of facts from the most diverse and unlikely sources, and presented with such persuasive power that we are for the time completely carried away by the enthusiasm and obvious conviction of the author.
-It is true that reflection may suggest now and then that the strength of Professor Ridgeway's position depends largely on the special pleading: we have an uneasy feeling in the present case that possibly a scientist with a tithe of Professor Ridgeway's historical and archæological equipment could make out a decided case against his theory.
+WHEN we take up a book by Professor Ridgeway, we expect to find him maintaining a thesis, paradoxical perhaps, but at any rate supported by immense learning and research, by an accumulation of facts from the most diverse and unlikely sources, and presented with such persuasive power that we are for the time completely carried away by the enthusiasm and obvious conviction of the It is true that reflection may suggest now and then that author. the strength of Professor Ridgeway's position depends largely on special pleading: we have an uneasy feeling in the present case that possibly a scientist with a tithe of Professor Ridgeway's historical and archæological equipment could make out a decided case against his theory.

 The subject chosen by Professor Ridgeway is one that affords ample scope for speculation.
-The story of the Arab is wrapped in an apparently impenetrable mystery.
-We do not know at the present time where the best breed is to be found.
+The story of the Arab is wrapped in an apparently impenetrable mystery.1 We do not know at the present time where the best breed is to be found.
 Explorer after explorer has made the attempt to solve the mystery, but without success, though there is still a possibility of its partial solution at least, as there remains a large tract of pasture-land lying in the south towards the Great Desert to be explored.
 But even then, further knotty problems would still remain.
 How did the Arab get into such a closed district as Arabia at all?
 And if he was developed from some wild species within its borders, there remains the further question of support, in a land so poorly supplied with water and pasture.
 If he is, as Tweedie and Darwin hold, a composite breed, how are we to conceive the Arabs of that primitive time capable of bringing it to such a state of improvement?

 Professor Ridgeway has not here, as in his book dealing with the origin of the Achaeans, kept the reader in the dark as to the solution he adopts, almost up to the last moment.
 Early in the work he informs us that his purpose is to prove, by a concatenation of negative and positive arguments, that the original home of the Arab was not, as is generally supposed, Arabia, but Libya.
 The problem is thus ultimately the origin of the so-called Arab and animals of the same characteristic type-not the special question of the origin of the English thoroughbred.
 The source of the latter, is of course, well known.
-All the horses now on the turf trace their pedigree directly to one of the three famous steeds-Byerly Turk, the Darley Arabian, and the Godolphin Barb-
+All the horses now on the turf trace their pedigree directly to one of the three famous steeds-Byerly Turk, the Darley Arabian, and the Godolphin Barbintroduced into England in the reigns of William III, Anne, and George II, respectively.
+It is not generally known exotence that the word 'thoroughbred' has a strict technical signification "By thoroughbred [as Mr. Brickwell informs us] is meant a horn or mare whose pedigree is registered in the Stud-book kept by Messrs.
+Weatherby, the official agents of the Jockey Club.
+The first attempt to evolve order out of the chaos which reigned supreme was made in 1791, with the publication of an Introduction to a General Stud-book."

-&lt;sup>1 The 'double mystery' is concisely dealt with in the Times Lit.
+1 The 'double mystery' is concisely dealt with in the Times Lit.
 Supplement, September 9, 1905.